araiyan/programmer-training/general/lessons/git/README.md

   * Follow the instructions
   * Make the username with the same guidelines as Slack (first name, last name)

 Lets start with creating a Repository, but what is a Github Repository?
-Well, repositorys are a place in github where things are or may be stored.
+Well, repositories are a place in github where things are or may be stored.

 ###Creating a Repository